AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Validation.rst

 the input parameters are very similar to the PeleC counterpart of this case.

-The steady-state :math:`x`-velocity profiles accross the pipe diameter at increasing resolution are plotted along with the theorerical profile in :numref:`PoiseuilleVelProf`:
+The steady-state :math:`x`-velocity profiles across the pipe diameter at increasing resolution are plotted along with the theorerical profile in :numref:`PoiseuilleVelProf`:

 .. figure:: images/validations/Poiseuille3D/PoiseuilleVelProf.png